Khrishk/Khrishk/README.md

 ### 🚀 About Me
 I'm a **Business and Computer Science (BUCS) student at the University of British Columbia**, passionate about building **tech-driven, data-powered** solutions.
 I enjoy working at the intersection of **software, data, and product strategy**, with experience spanning **software development, product management, and analytics**.

-🌎 Exploring **tech, fintech, AI, and startups**
-⚡ Hackathon & Datathon finalist with multiple top placements 💡 Passionate about **creating real-world solutions with code**

 ---

 ### 🛠️ Tech Stack & Skills